jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 Documentation includes a design overview of the core domain elements (the classes you're building) provided in mainpage.h in /src and your final updated UML diagram in PDF file format.
 The mainpage should be augmented to add a design and implementation discussion of the Decorator Pattern (**"Designing and Implementing the Decorator Pattern"**) as specified above.
 It should be as long as you need it to be to write a discussion that addresses all items noted in the requirements above  (if it were on an 8.5x11 paper) - but should probably not be more than 3.5 pages.
 We will look for a well written and well organized document that clearly articulates the design.
 It must stand alone in the sense that anyone reading it should not have to look at code to understand the design.
 This will likely require images of UML and/or snippets of code included.

 Your final UML diagram from iteration 2 should be updated to include the class(es), methods, and relationships that you have added or changed during your iteration 3 development activities.
-The UML syntax you should use is specified and documented here: https://cppcodetips.wordpress.com/2013/12/23/uml-class-diagram-explained-with-c-samples/.
+The UML syntax you should use is specified and documented [here](https://cppcodetips.wordpress.com/2013/12/23/uml-class-diagram-explained-with-c-samples/).
 We will be looking for general proper use of UML syntax, and a correct depiction of the code structure of the existing project code (code from shared-upstream's support-code branch).

 **Submit your final version of your UML diagram in a .pdf file via the submission item on Canvas.**